 We will study the relationships between Jews and religious others.
 As we move into the early modern and modern periods, we will focus on the lived experience of Jews in Europe.
 Then, we will study the rise of nineteenth and early twentieth century Zionism, anti-Semitism, Nazism, and the Shoah (Holocaust).
 Before we end, our penultimate stop will be texts on the creation of the State of Israel and theology in the wake of the Shoah.
 Finally, we will return to America, where we will study the histories and cultures of African American Jews.

-This course investigates and attempts to distinguish, identify, and understand the different modes and aspects of yoga, meditation, and ascetic disciplines in a variety of cultural contexts.
-The class examines the broad influence of the ascetic imperative in culture and criticism - in myth, literature, philosophy, religion, and psychology.
-Primary texts include Patanjali's Yoga Sutras, Plato's Symposium, and Athanasius's Life of Anthony.
-Major interpretive authors studied include Nietzsche, Weber, Freud, and Foucault.
+This course investigates and attempts to distinguish, identify, and understand the different modes and aspects of the mind and self in yoga, meditation, psychedelics, psychology, neuroscience and philosophy in a variety of cultural contexts.
+The class examines the fundamental question of identity and the question, ?Who am I??
+Primary texts include Patanjali's Yoga Sutras, Plato's Phaedo and Symposium, Freud?s metapsychological essays, Michael Pollan?s How to Change Your Mind, and David Presti on the mind/brain problem.

 This course provides an introduction to Christianity, or rather, `Christianities.'
 To understand the diversity within Christianity, the course compares and contrasts various historical and contemporary traditions in Christianity: Gnosticism, the Eastern Orthodox Church, medieval Western Latin Christianity, Protestantism in the sixteenth century, African-American Christianities, Pentecostalism, liberation theology, and Christian fundamentalism in the United States.
 Students come to realize that there is no one single, monolithic `Christianity,' but instead a variety of Christianities which vary geographically, historically, and culturally.
 The course also examines the way in which gender, race, and class affect religious perspectives upon the human experience.
 It concludes by examining two social issues which Christians today debate, homosexuality and the ordination of women.